Commercial Bank (Champaign, IL)

 Newspaper Excerpt

-This bank is suspended by reason of the closing of the First National bank of Champaign
+This bank suspended by reason of the closing of the First National Bank of Champaign, one of its depositories.

 Source